TRS-80 Model 100: Reception

+Tandy sold an estimated one million Model 100 and 102 computers by 1991.
+PC World named it among the ten most important laptops of all time.

-Tandy stated that the Model 100's sales "have only been moderate", and an InfoWorld columnist later claimed that "it was only journalists" who had been buying it.
+Tandy stated in 1984 that the Model 100's sales "have only been moderate", and an InfoWorld columnist said in 1985 that "it was only journalists" who had been buying it.
 By 1983 David Burnett and Bill Pierce were using Model 100s, and Newsday reportedly bought 500 units.
 The system's popularity with journalists probably helped Radio Shack improve the company's poor reputation with the press and in the industry.
+San Francisco Examiner reporters used the 100 to help publish an emergency edition of the newspaper after the 1989 Loma Prieta earthquake.

 InfoWorlds reviewer in 1983 called the computer "remarkable", praising its power relative to size and price and noting that he wrote the review "at the lofty height of 37,500 feet aboard a United DC-10".
 He concluded, "I'm not used to giving Radio Shack kudos, but the Model 100 is a brave, imaginative, useful addition to the realm of microcomputerdom" and "a leading contender for InfoWorlds Hardware Product of the Year for 1983", an award which it indeed won.

 BYTE in 1983 described the Model 100 as "an amazing machine".
 While noting the lack of mass storage, the reviewer praised "one of the nicest keyboards I've used on any machine, large or small" and the "equally impressive" built-in software, and concluded "the designers of this machine ... should be congratulated".
 Dave Winer in 1984 described the 100 in the magazine as "the first useful portable computer", listing its screen, keyboard, and software as why it was "a breakthrough".
 The magazine later stated that "Tandy practically invented the laptop computer".
 PC Magazine criticized the Model 100 display's viewing angle, but noted that the text editor automatically reflowed paragraphs unlike WordStar.
 It concluded that the computer "is an ingenious, capable device ... an exciting example of the new wave of portable computers".

 Your Computer magazine selected the Kyocera portable computer (including the Tandy, NEC and Olivetti models) as the best personal computer in its 1983 "Personal Computer of the Year" awards.
 Creative Computing said that the Model 100 was "the clear winner" in the category of notebook portables under $1000 for 1984, although cautioning that "the 8K version is practically useless".